 So that combination of memories had given me the idea that many American (blue collar) workers had lost their jobs in the past ten years.

-Then I thought: "Youngstown, Youngstown.... haven't I made a recording of one of those media reports about that city?"
+Then I thought: "Youngstown, Youngstown.... haven't I made a recording of a media report about that city?"
 I looked it up and I actually had: on September the 10th, 2016, a report that was made by....
 Nieuwsuur, the flagship news programme of the state-funded Nederlandse Omroep Stichting (Dutch Broadcasting Foundation).

 And this was the report's content, by and large: presenter MariŽlle Tweebeeke tells in her introduction that Youngstown, traditionally a steel town, saw tens of thousands of jobs disappear in the past decades, because the factories had been moved to countries with low wages.
 She says that although the inhabitants of Youngstown are usually voting for the Democrats, many of them are now considering to vote for Donald Trump, who is promising new jobs on the ruins of the steel industry.

 Images of empty factory halls with holes in the roofs.
 Weeds overgrowing everything.
 Reporter Eelco Bosch van Rosenthal, walking around in Youngstown, describes it as a 'real concrete jungle', talking to the American in his company.

 Then, Donald Trump the candidate comes in the picture.
 "Ohio lost one third of its manufacturing jobs since NAFTA..." [an international agreement that stimulates the globalization of the economy - RS] "...and almost a quarter of its manufacturing jobs since China joined the World Trade Organisation.
 That's really something."